Thursday 18 June 2026·Crossref 10.66832

 Yes. tachyDx is completely free for all verified physicians.
 There are no subscription tiers, no paywalls, and no premium features behind a paygate.
 We believe clinical knowledge should be accessible to every credentialed doctor.

 During registration, you provide your NMC/State Medical Council registration number and upload your degree certificate.
-Our system validates the registration number against official records, and a manual review of documents completes within 24–48 hours.
+Our system validates the registration number against official records, and a manual review of documents completes within 24 to 48 hours.

 UpToDate and Medscape are editorially curated reference databases. tachyDx is a community-driven Q&A platform, like StackOverflow built specifically for doctors.
 Physicians ask real clinical dilemmas they face at work, and other specialists answer from direct experience.
 The community votes the best answers up.
 Real-world clinical intelligence, not textbook summaries.